 And so he left.
-To meet his fifth Mommy.
-Who has decades of experience with children who have feeding tubes and trachs and wheelchairs.
+To meet his fifth mommy, who had decades of experience with children with feeding tubes and trachs and wheelchairs.

-He still couldn’t color or count or talk right.
-But, he could sing ‘Jesus Loves Me.’
-And he used words instead of hitting or kicking or biting when he didn’t like something.
-He had learned how to follow directions and say ‘Sorry.’
+He still couldn’t color or count or talk right, but he could sing.
+He could use his words instead of hitting or kicking or biting when he didn’t like something.
+He had learned how to follow directions and say sorry.
 He could accept a consequence without screaming his head off.
 He learned that the parents take care of the kids and people go to work to make money.
 He could tell you our job was to keep him safe and his job was to stay near us when out.

 He grew so much in things that matter more than kindergarten readiness.
 Hopefully things that will make a difference for him the rest of his life, wherever else he goes.”

 This story was submitted to Love What Matters by Courtney Williams.
 Subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.

 SHARE this story on Facebook or Twitter to show support for foster care and adoption and to let parents know there is a community of support available.